Puymirol: History

-Modern times
+Late Middle Ages

-During the Wars of Religion of the 16th century, Puymirol, attacked by the Protestants in November 1569, was victoriously defended by François de Montpezat.
-However, in 1574, the Protestants succeeded in occupying it, perhaps through treason, and held on until the accession of Henry IV of France.
+During the Wars of Religion of the 16th century, Puymirol, under François de Montpezat, was attacked by French Protestants in November 1569.
+In 1574, the Protestants succeeded in occupying it, and held on until the accession of Henry IV of France in 1589.

-This prince, while waging war in Guyenne, had made Puymirol a safe haven, a place he seemed to have held in particularly high regard.
+Henry IV, whilst waging war in Guyenne, made Puymirol a safe haven, a place he seemed to have held in particularly high regard.
 Henry IV also added new, more robust fortifications to Puymirol Castle.
 The Ficart Tower still stands today on the southeast tip of the rampart.

 In the 16th century, the church of Saint-Seurin, located outside the walls, and the urban church of Notre-Dame were destroyed by the Protestants, who reused the materials for the fortifications.

-The former was never rebuilt.
-Of the latter, only the beautiful porch and the bell tower were spared.
+The church of Saint-Seurin was never rebuilt.
+Of the urban church of Notre-Dame, only the porch and the bell tower were left intact.

 Under the Ancien Régime, the Puymirol corn exchange was one of the most important in Guyenne.
 Transactions there reached an all-important figure as the jurisdiction's merchants brought enormous quantities of grain to the colonies.

 Boarded either at Lafox or Saint-Romain-le-Noble, these goods were shipped down the Garonne to Bordeaux, where they were transported by sea.
 The grain market was regularly held on Tuesdays and Fridays of each week, and the town clerk was responsible for recording prices in the fourleau, or book of market prices.

-These carefully preserved documents allow us to observe, day by day, over three centuries, the price variations of soft wheat, millet, or cocoa beans.
+These preserved records document the price variations of goods such as soft wheat, millet, and cocoa beans.

-However, sometimes the following statement is found: …market void due to the Gravier fairs in Agen, or The market was not held because it coincided with the feast of Our Lady in September.

-The following mention, which appears in the date 1752 (No market following the Crocotaro festival in the present town) is explained by the procession instituted after the terrible epidemic of the plague which ravaged Puymirol in 1363.
-Starting from the church of Notre-Dame de Grand-Castel, the holy sacrament was carried through the streets of the town then around the corners and to the citadel of the prisons.
-This religious ceremony took place for several centuries, every year, on the third Friday of March, in execution of the wishes of Puymirol's ancestors.